 Thus at runtime we distinguish between (i) the code being executed, (ii) the dynamic data structures, and (iii) the static data structures.
 Standard operational semantics for programming languages is concerned with the runtime changes of the two former in the context of a given static data structure.
 The complexity of the program state depends on the complexity of the language, for instance, recursion requires a stack-based store.
 Thus the operational semantics of a given code construct, such as assignment, may need to be reformulated when the language is enriched.
 Modular SOS \cite{Mosses04modularSOS} solves this problem by separating the structural layers of a program state.

 In particular, Modular SOS (MSOS) promotes a sharp separation of the program code from the \emph{additional data structures}\footnote{Other works use the term \textit{auxiliary entities}, which we also use interchangeably throughout this paper to refer to the same concept.} that are manipulated by the semantics.
-Moreover, complex features like abrupt termination and error propagation can be nicely handled by MSOS, as well as combinations of big-step and small-step semantic styles.
+Moreover, complex features such as abrupt termination and error propagation can be nicely handled by MSOS, as well as combinations of big-step and small-step semantic styles.
 We are not constrained in any way by building Dynamic SOS on MSOS.
 On the contrary, MSOS is not binding the language designer to a notational style.
-The notation can be the same (or similar) to existing ones, as soon as the concepts and style of MSOS and DSOS are adopted.
-The independence of notation is also seen in \cite{MossesN09IMSOS} which presents new notational conventions called IMSOS, intended to be attractive for the developers of programming languages.
+The notation can be the same as (or similar to) existing ones, as soon as the concepts and style of MSOS and DSOS are adopted.
+The independence of notation is also seen in the work of Mosses and New \cite{MossesN09IMSOS}, which presents new notational conventions called IMSOS, intended to be attractive for the developers of programming languages.

-We are interested in \textit{dynamic software updates} for imperative languages such as the sequential C-like \proteusSrcLang\ \cite{StoyleHBSN07mutatis} and \textit{dynamic class upgrades} for object-oriented languages such as the concurrent \creol\ \cite{JohnsenOS05dynamicClasses,JohnsenO07}.
+We are interested in \textit{dynamic software updates} for imperative languages such as the sequential C-like \proteusSrcLang\ \cite{StoyleHBSN07mutatis} and \textit{dynamic class upgrades} for object-oriented languages such as the concurrent \creol\ language \cite{JohnsenOS05dynamicClasses,JohnsenO07}.
 The nature of such dynamic aspects is different from normal control flow and program execution constructs of a language.
-Yet the interpretation of these dynamic operations in the literature is given using the same style of structural operational semantics (SOS) as for the other language constructs, often employing elaborate SOS definitions, affecting the basic language elements as well as advanced ones.
+Yet the interpretation of these dynamic operations in the literature \cite{StoyleHBSN07mutatis,JohnsenOS05dynamicClasses} is given using the same style of structural operational semantics (SOS) as for the other language constructs, often employing elaborate SOS definitions, affecting the basic language elements as well as advanced ones.
 Since the nature of dynamic upgrade constructs is different from normal control flow and program execution constructs of a language, we would like these differences to be apparent in the SOS descriptions.
 For these reasons we develop Dynamic SOS (DSOS).